 Join the conversation—leave your comments and questions below!

 The monthly newsletter fills you in on our Book Club selections, author interviews, and links to literary news and events.
-When you sign up for the newsletter now through the end of the year, you can also register to receive a complimentary subscription to Bookforum!
+When you sign up for the newsletter now through February 14, you'll be registered for a drawing to receive a 3-month membership to Audible.com!
 Sign up now!

 Middlesex won the 2003 Pulitzer Prize for Fiction, and it’s the Leonard Lopate Show Book Club’s selection for July!
 It tells the story of Calliope Stephanides and three generations of the Greek-American Stephanides family who travel from a tiny village overlooking Mount Olympus to Detroit, then to the tree-lined streets of suburban Grosse Pointe.
 Calliope is not like other girls—she has to uncover a family secret and piece together her genetic history in order to reveal who she truly is.
 Jeffrey Eugenides joins us to discuss the novel.